rubyunworks/confection/qed/05_config.md

-# Config Classe
+# Config Classes

-There are there basic classes of configuration: block, text and file.
+There are two basic classes of configuration: block and text.
 Block configurations encapsulate a block of Ruby code.
-Text configurations simply contain a plain text string.
-File configurations may be either of these but get their content from an a dedicated file.
+Text configurations simply contain a text string --whatever that string may represent.
+More specialized configuration types, such as YAML are subclasses.

-## File Configuration
+## Block Configuration

 File configuration come from separate files rather then from definitions in a project's master configuration file.

-    config = confection(:file).first
+    config = confection(:block).first

-    Confection::Config::Ruby.assert === config
+    Confection::Config::Block.assert === config

 A Ruby-based configuration file, like our example, can be called via the `#call` method.
 This evaluates the code at the TOPLEVEL, like standard `Kernel.load`